Ferulic Acid

 2

-Nrf2/ARE pathway activation
+Nrf2/are pathway activation

-Ferulic acid induces nuclear factor erythroid-2-related factor 2 (Nrf2) translocation and binding to antioxidant response elements (ARE), upregulating endogenous antioxidant enzymes (HO-1, NQO1, glutathione synthesis enzymes).
+Ferulic acid induces nuclear factor erythroid-2-related factor 2 (Nrf2) translocation and binding to antioxidant response elements (are), upregulating endogenous antioxidant enzymes (HO-1, NQO1, glutathione synthesis enzymes).
 This 'indirect' antioxidant mechanism produces longer-lasting cellular protection than direct radical scavenging alone.

 3